polytypic/poc.cml/README.md

     ...)
 ```

-Written this way, the `sync!` expression is obviously slightly more verbose than
+Written this way, the `sync!` expression is just slightly more verbose than the
-the `alt!` expression, and we could certainly add further sugar to make the
+`alt!` expression, and we could certainly add further sugar to make the `sync!`
-`sync!` version slightly more concise, but the key here is that the combinators
+version more concise, but the key here is that the combinators `choose`, `wrap`,
-`choose`, `wrap`, `pute` and `gete` are just ordinary functions that return
+`pute` and `gete` are just ordinary functions that return values that can be
-values that can be further manipulated with other combinators, stored in data
+further manipulated with other combinators, stored in data structures and even
-structures and even passed through channels.
+passed through channels.

 BTW, note that `gete` and `pute` don't end with a bang `!`.
 That is because all
 the effects are actually performed by `sync!` and the values returned by the